Chelsy Davy: Career

-In late 2014, however, Davy decided to quit her position at the firm.
+Davy worked as a solicitor at the London law firm Allen & Overy from September 2011 to late 2014, when she decided to quit.

 Jewellery

 After studying at the Gemological Institute of America, Davy launched a jewellery brand, Aya, in July 2016.

-Travel
+Travel organising

-In 2020, Davy announced that Aya would be branching out into the luxury travel sector to organise African holidays, in an interview with Tatler Magazine.
+In 2020, in an interview with Tatler Magazine, Davy announced that Aya would be branching out into the luxury travel sector to organise African holidays.
 She then announced the launch of Aya Africa on Instagram.

 Personal life

-Davy married hotelier Sam Cutmore-Scott and gave birth to their son, Leo, in early 2022.
+Davy is married to hotelier Sam Cutmore-Scott, the brother of actor Jack Cutmore-Scott.
+They have a son, Leo, born in 2022, and a daughter, Chloe, born in 2024.

 Relationship with Prince Harry

-Davy had what the press described as a "turbulent" relationship with Prince Harry, a member of the British royal family.
-The pair met in early 2004 while Davy was a boarder at Stowe School, and were in an on-again, off-again couple until May 2010.
-Davy announced the end of the relationship on Facebook.
+Davy met Prince Harry, a member of the British royal family, in early 2004, when Davy was a student at Stowe School; they were in an on-again, off-again romantic relationship (often described in the press as "turbulent") until 2009, when she announced in a post on Facebook that it had ended.

-In 2011, addressing rumours of a possible reconciliation, Prince Harry publicly professed himself "100 percent single", and Chelsy, who attended the wedding of Prince William and Catherine Middleton on 29 April 2011, stated that she would not marry Prince Harry due to the rising incompatibility of their life choices within the relationship.
+In 2011, when rumours of a possible reconciliation surfaced, both Davy and Prince Harry publicly debunked them.
+Prince Harry professed himself "100 percent single", and Davy, who had attended the wedding of Prince William and Catherine Middleton on 29 April 2011, confirmed that she would not marry Prince Harry, citing the incompatibility of their life choices.

 In May 2018, Davy was a guest at the wedding of Prince Harry and American actress Meghan Markle.

-In November 2021, private investigator Gavin Burrows claimed on a BBC documentary that Davy's communications were targeted and her voicemails were hacked in an attempt by media outlets to gather information on Prince Harry, an act for which he apologised.
+In November 2021, private investigator Gavin Burrows claimed in a BBC documentary that Davy's communications had been targeted, and her voicemails hacked, in an attempt by media outlets to gather information on Prince Harry; he also apologized for the part he said he had played in those efforts.
 Burrow's claims "are yet to be tested in court and are strongly disputed" by The Sun and the now-defunct News of the World.

+In a witness statement that was part of a civil action Prince Harry had brought against Associated Newspapers Ltd, the publisher of the Daily Mail, he claimed that the news company had obtained information about his and Davy's whereabouts through "unlawful means", and that this had left her feeling "hunted" and "shaken".
+In a witness statement he gave as part of an action he had brought against Mirror Group Newspapers for alleged unlawful activity by its journalists, he claimed that Davy had decided that "a royal life was not for her".